Not all playground equipment is regularly checked.

 - check that roundabouts have lots of hand grips and room for children to comfortably enjoy the ride

-- check your child's clothing to make sure their are no ties or cords.
-These could get caught and cause strangulation
+- check your child's clothing to make sure there are no ties or cords - these could get caught and cause strangulation or an accident

 Playing near roads

-Always accompany children on or near roads.
+Always stay with children on or near roads.
 Children under 12 should not cross the road alone.
-You need to teach children about road safety from when they are very young.
+You need to teach children about road safety from an early age.

 To reduce the risks to children when cycling:

-- the bicycle's brakes, lights, reflectors, tyres and bell should be working
+check the bicycle's brakes, lights, reflectors, tyres and bell are working

-- the bicycle should be the right size for them
+check the bicycle should is the right size for them

 If you plan to cycle on a public road with children, make sure that they have the necessary skills and confidence to be safe.